JLChnToZ/uniterm/README.md

 - Uniterm2 built-in supports powerline decorations (via all-in-one patched [Mononoki](https://madmalik.github.io/mononoki/) font with [Nerd Fonts](https://NerdFonts.com)).
 - Uniterm2 has a simple modding mechanism that does not exists in the old one.
   (see modding section below for details)
+- Uniterm2 can launch a shell with privileged permission (administrator) if the user account you logging in permits you to do so.
+(Added after v0.12)

 The features that exists in both Uniterm in Uniterm2:
 - Cross platform pseudo terminal emulator